Dr. Alexa Alcser-Isais

 Posters

 Alcser-Isais, A.N., Emery, L.F., & Eastwick, P.W.
 “You Helped Me Find My Way in the World”: A Mixed Methods Study of Relationship Narratives & Couple Wellbeing.
-Poster to be presented at Society for Personality and Social Psychology Close Relationships Preconference; 2024 Feb 8; San Diego, CA.
+Poster presented at Society for Personality and Social Psychology Close Relationships Preconference; 2024 Feb 8; San Diego, CA.